MichalPitr/NeuralNetworkFromScratch/README.md

 # NeuralNetworkFromScratch
 My implementation of a Feed Forward Neural Netwrok using numpy.

+The implementation is heavily inspired by Michael Nielson's, I cannot stress how great, [book](http://neuralnetworksanddeeplearning.com/index.html).
+I have added some features that are not in his implementation, such as vectorized computation and a method to visualize the learned weights as images.